beardedbrew/design-template/README.md

 /src/scripts - Write scripts in vanilla javascript or in coffee (will compile back into this directory)

 /src/react - Write react in jsx or cjsx (will compile to javascript in /build/app.js)

+JSON Server is running on http://localhost:3000 for more information on Json Server refer to [Here](https://github.com/typicode/json-server)